What is Operating Cash Flow?

 - Allows you to understand your core business’s profitability, strengths and weaknesses

-- Allows you to understand the long-term outlook of your business so you can forecast and budget
+- It allows you to understand the long-term outlook of your business so you can forecast and budget

-- A positive OCF allows you to attract further equity or will give you confidence to invest further in your business
+- A positive OCF enable you to attract further equity or will give you confidence to invest further in your business

 Manage your Operating Cash Flow with a well-structured 3-way forecast

-If you’re unsure of your business’s performance, especially during these uncertain times, know that you’re not alone.
-A well-structured 3-way forecast and having the ability to fully understand your business’ cash flow is more important than ever.
+If you’re unsure of your business’s performance, especially during these uncertain times, know you’re not alone.
+A well-structured 3-way forecast and a full understanding of your business’s cash flow are more important than ever.

-At Ledge, we have a number of trusted strategic partners who can analyse your business and formulate a 3-way forecast, which takes into account your cash flow, balance sheet and profit and loss statement, to create a financial forecast suited to your business.
+At Ledge, we have several trusted strategic partners who can analyse your business and formulate a 3-way forecast, which considers your cash flow, balance sheet and profit and loss statement, to create a financial forecast suited to your business.

-If this article has sparked questions surrounding your businesses OCF and overall performance, please contact your Ledge Finance Executive directly, or contact our offices here and we will do our best to assist you through these challenging times.
+If this article has sparked questions about your business’s OCF and overall performance, please contact your Ledge Finance Executive directly or our offices here.
+We will do our best to assist you through these challenging times.